Gerry Thornley: Criticising Schmidt is certainly not Nacewa's greatest move

 If memory serves, Leinster’s successes in their time together were founded on some brilliant attacking rugby, whereas Ireland’s achievements in 2018 were founded more on a highly structured but highly efficient game based on ball retention.
 Win penalties, kick to the corner, maul, and pound away until they scored, with some clever strike plays thrown in, more than wildly unstructured play and offloads.
 Ireland made two offloads during the Grand Slam coronation in Twickenham.

 Nacewa must also have known that his words will carry so much weight with Leinster supporters, who chanted his name repeatedly, and who adored Schmidt as much.
 Now they will be divided on this one.
 As the wonderful player he was, one of Nacewa’s great, great strengths was that he invariably did the right thing.
 He may even be correct in some of all of what he said.
-But not sure he’s done the right thing here.
+But it’s hard to say he’s done the right thing here.